 Red Rock Lake

 Red Rock Lake is visible on the south side of the access road, just west of the entrance station.
 It can be a pleasant paddleboarding alternative if an entry pass to Brainard is not available.
-Rock Lake is compact, shallow and largely covered with lilies, which make it better suited for a leisurely float than a wild adventure.
+Red Rock Lake is compact, shallow and largely covered with lilies, which makes it better suited for a leisurely float than a wild adventure.
 It also has plenty of shallow boulders scattered near the shoreline, so expect some trial-and-error to poke through them.

 Long Lake